Data protection and usage policy

-- Be processed fairly and lawfully.
+- Be processed lawfully, fairly, and transparently.

-- Be accurate and up-to-date.
+- Be accurate and kept up to date.

 Definitions